 Domain Knowledge is knowledge unique in a specific domain (e.g. engineering, manufacturing, MRO).
 It includes 1) process performance knowledge, 2) data required to characterize the capability of assets used in the domain (e.g. performance characteristics, options, fair-market-value) as well as 3) data collected through the use of the assets as part of a process (e.g. product test results) for reporting and analysis.

-Contextual Knowledge is data about the historical, current, and future planned deployment/uses and capacity of enterprise assets (equipment or facilities), resources (people), and services (3rd party or internal service groups) required to produce a requested outcome (e.g. complete a test program).
+Contextual Knowledge is data about the historical, current, and future planned deployment/uses and capacity of enterprise assets (equipment or facilities), resources (people), and services (3rd party or internal service groups) required to produce a requested outcome (e.g. complete a test program or increase equipment utilization).

 Embedded Knowledge Transforms EAM into aEAM.